BigBossAnwer/STS-Pipeline/README.md

 * pawarModel-Test.ipynb

 As of Pywsd 1.2.4 (future releases may render this patch obsolete), a bug exists in Pywsd that will cause word sense disambiguation using ```pywsd.max_similarity``` to fail with an IndexError.
-To patch this, find the Pywsd module in the site packages of the env that it was installed in / the env that the STS-Project will be run within:
+To patch this, find the Pywsd module in the site packages of the env that it was installed in / the env that the STS-Pipeline will be run within:

 Example location: